 Regular dash cams are pretty popular nowadays.
 However, what is really picking up steam lately are dual dash cams.
-You buy a dash cam, but instead you get two – one for the front, and the other for the rear of your vehicle.
-Or, you buy a dash cam that records your vehicle at the front, as well as the inside of your cabin, which is a favorite for taxi drivers, as well as drivers for other ride sharing services like Uber or Lyft.
+You buy a dash cam, but instead, you get two – one for the front, and the other for the rear of your vehicle.
+Or, you buy a dash cam that records your vehicle at the front, as well as the inside of your cabin, which is a favorite for taxi drivers, as well as drivers for other ride-sharing services like Uber or Lyft.
+You may take a peek at the best front and rear dash cam here.

 Once you open the box, you’ll see that this isn’t the typical dual dash cam where you have one unit for the front, and another, separate one for the rear.
 Instead, this is a single unit that’s mounted at the front and has two lenses pointing in opposite directions.
 The dash cam is pretty small, which is excellent considering you can’t mount it behind the rearview mirror due to the rearwards facing lens.
 You can have it above or below the rearview mirror, and it won’t get in the way when you’re driving.